Medical Gap Cover Costs Rocket

 The largest provider of gap cover, Guardrisk is increasing premiums on policies by 7 and 34.2%.
 So then you can know that the other providers will be doing likewise.

 Mecial Gap Cover Costs – an Expensive Lifeline

 Alexander Forbes is a specialized financial services group and acts as a broker for employee groups.
 Where an existing insurer applies a high increase, Alexander Forbes tries to find a better-priced policy, but these days this isn’t possible.

 Medical aids limit their cover to the Medical Scheme Tariff (MST).
 The trouble is this cover falls woefully short of what specialists charge.

 Gap cover has always been the knight in shining armour, paying the gap between what the medial aids will pay out and what the doctors charge.
 Up until now affordable gap cover has stepped in and taken charge of this surplus amount.
-But now things are changing and gap cover itself is becoming so expensive, people are considering going without it.
+But now things are changing and medical gap cover costs themselves are rocketing.
+So people are considering going without it.

 Demarcation Regulations were developed to separate medical schemes from health insurance products.
 The second draft demarcation regulations acknowledge the role of health insurance in the South African market.
 These health insurance products, sold alongside medical schemes, are for people who can’t afford medical scheme cover.